pikapikamart/frontendmentor-crowdfunding/README.md

 ## My process

 This second challenge was pretty fun since I don't almost build accordion likes object and I made just using css with no js, but other part with js.
 This part of my everyday 1 frontend mentor project, but, I will be pausing for now since freelance work is calling me.
-But I will resume and continue making 1 everyday project
+But I will resume and continue making 1 everyday project.
+(This is the refactored version.
+This is more accessible compared to the former version) .

 ### Built with

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- Grid
 - Javascript
 - Sass preprocessor